cieragrace/fit-lit/README.md

 ### Abstract:
 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)
 Here we built a fitness dashboard to display a random users info.
 This includes their hydration, sleep, and step activity along with their personal info.
+We have used FETCH to pull user data from the internet, rather than having hard coded data.
+Our app is dyslexic and color blind friendly.

 ### Installation Instructions:
 [//]: <> (What steps does a person have to take to get your app cloned down and running?)